-- The service had all commonly used medicines that would be required in the event of an emergency.
-All potential patients were assessed over the phone prior to being seen face to face.
-If, during the initial phone call, the clinician believed that any symptoms described related to an urgent or acute problem they would guide them to an acute hospital trust, the patient's own NHS GP, NHS 111 or the emergency services via 999. - There was a system for managing and storing equipment and medicines, including vaccines.
-The practice told us they rarely stocked large volumes of vaccines as these were ordered when requested by patients, but we saw record sheets to show that the vaccines in the fridge were in date and that daily monitoring was taking place monitored to ensure they were stored at the correct temperature and that the cold chain was being maintained.

-- The service kept prescription stationery securely and monitored its use. - The GP prescribed medicines to patients and gave advice on medicines in line with legal requirements and current national guidance.
+- The clinic had appropriate medicines to treat an emergency situation. - All potential patients were assessed over the phone prior to being seen face to face.
+If, during the initial phone call, the clinician believed that any symptoms described related to an urgent or acute problem they would guide them to an acute hospital trust, the patient's own NHS GP, NHS 111 or the emergency services via 999. - The service kept prescription stationery securely and monitored its use. - If medicines needed to be prescribed to patients we saw that this was done, and advice given, in line with legal requirements and current national guidance.